 Computer Science Principles (CSP) is aligned to the Computer Science Teachers Association (CSTA) 3B standards and is endorsed by the College Board®.
 Computer Science A (CSA) aligns to align to CSTA 3C standards, and the syllabus is approved by the College Board.
 Introduction to Computer Science (ICS) aligns to CSTA 3A standards.
 For complete details, download our standards alignment.

 In CSP, students will use computers (PC or Mac), as well as Android™ tablets.
 Computer and tablet specificiations can be found here.

 We suggest registering for our Core Training offerings delivered online if you are unable to attend a training in person.
 In addition, we provide interim instructional support and coaching through the Professional Development Plan (PDP).
-All PDP participants will incur an instructional support fee ($843 for PLTW Gateway courses / $1,265 for PLTW Biomedical Science and PLTW Engineering courses); attend 60-minute live online instructional meetings every other week; participate in weekly discussion assignments on the PLTW Learning Management System (LMS); and attend Core Training prior to the start of the next academic year.
+All PDP participants will incur an instructional support fee ($843 for PLTW Gateway courses / $1,265 for PLTW Biomedical Science and PLTW Engineering courses); attend 60-minute live online instructional meetings every other week; participate in weekly discussion assignments; and attend Core Training prior to the start of the next academic year.
 Please note that PDPs are not available for PLTW Launch.
 Contact us for more information.

 PLTW teachers have a variety of backgrounds and experiences and share a few critical characteristics: They are excited to transform their classrooms, eager to learn and employ project-based learning, and passionate about preparing students with the skills to succeed in post-secondary education and beyond.